Being a street captain is an opportunity to make a difference on the very street you live.

 WBNA's 35th Annual Neighborhood Cleanup is Saturday, April 28, 2018, and needs the organizing power of street captains to be successful.
 Street captains are neighbors like you who help organize the clean-up of the street they live on.

 - Click on the red button above to sign up, and choose a street "focus area" from the drop down menu.

 - Two is more fun than one!
 Got a friend/neighbor on your street you'd like to work with?
 Encourage them to sign up as a street captain, too!

-- Before Cleanup Day, recruit neighbors on your street to come out and help.
+- Before Cleanup Day, attend a Street Captain Party (April 18) and get info and tips for a successful cleanup, then recruit neighbors on your street to come out and help.
 We provide flyers to help spread the word.

-- During the Cleanup on April 28, work with neighbors to clean and green your street and focus area!
+- During the Cleanup (April 28), work with neighbors to clean and green your street and focus area!

 - After the Cleanup, kick back and enjoy a free cookout at WBNA for all volunteers!

 Our goal is to have teams of two street captains per street grouping.
-If one captain is English speaking and one is bi-lingual Spanish-speaking, that's even better!
+If one captain is bi-lingual Spanish-speaking, that's even better!
 Please encourage a neighbor to partner with you for Street Captain duty.